-4.3 CRITERIA FOR ASSESSMENT
+4.3 Criteria for Assessment

-Depending on the type of concession which an application is classified and processed as, there are different criteria which must be met.
+Depending on how a concession application is classified and processed, there are different criteria which must be met.
 These vary from a major to a temporary concession, but as a general rule, the application should:

-- comply with all relevant legislation and management plans - have a detailed environmental and social effects assessment - have an audited safety plan - provide evidence of operator and quide experience and qualifications - provide a comprehensive business plan (preferably including an operations plan and financial forecast for the operation) - be compatible with the Wellington Regional Council park or forest Signature Values [See Appendix 1B for explanation] - provide evidence of consultation with key stakeholders.
+- comply with all relevant legislation and management plans; - be compatible with the Wellington Regional Council park and forest Signature Values [see Appendix 1B for explanation]; - have a detailed environmental and social effects assessment; - have an audited safety plan; - provide evidence of operator and guide experience and qualifications; - provide a comprehensive business plan (preferably including an operations plan and financial forecast for the operation); - provide evidence of consultation with iwi and other key stakeholders.